sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982053 - Symphonic Curator.md

   6: 0x0017 [0x03] ExtData[1]->WorkLocal[10] = Work_Zone[6]
   7: 0x001C [0x03] ExtData[1]->WorkLocal[11] = Work_Zone[7]
   8: 0x0021 [0x48] [System] [1316*]:
-    → "You may use one of the instruments in your Mog House to play a different tune.\u007F1\u0000\u0007"
+    → "You may use one of the instruments in your Mog House to play a different tune."
   9: 0x0024 [0x23] WAIT_FOR_DIALOG_INTERACTION
  10: 0x0025 [0x3E] IF !(ExtData[1]->WorkLocal[8] bit 4*) GOTO 0x005C
  11: 0x002C [0x3E] IF !(ExtData[1]->WorkLocal[8] bit 0*) GOTO 0x0036